ietf-rats-wg/eat/draft-ietf-rats-eat.md

 This value is usually public.
 It is not a secret and MUST NOT be used for any purpose that a secret seed is needed, such as seeding a random number generator.

 There are privacy considerations for Boot Seed.
-See {{bootseedprivacyconsiderations}}.
+See {{privacyconsiderations}}.

 ~~~~CDDL
 {::include nc-cddl/boot-seed.cddl}